immutant/openshift-immutant-cart/versions/1.0.0/template/README.md

 By the way, to see the clustering features in that demo app, you'll need to add a gear, like so:

-    rhc scale-cartridge jbossas-7 -a yourapp 2
+    rhc scale-cartridge immutant -a yourapp 2

 Have fun, and drop in to the `#immutant` IRC channel on freenode.net if you have any questions.